Compound Poisson approximation for regularly varying fields with application to sequence alignment: On (compound) Poisson approximation in general Polish spaces

 \section{On (compound) Poisson approximation in general Polish spaces}

-{For background on the theory of point processes on Polish spaces and the so-called vague convergence see e.g.\ Kallenberg~\cite{kallenberg:2017} or Resnick~\cite{resnick:1987}.
-Note that even though the latter reference considers only point processes on a locally compact state space, most of the results transfer directly to general Polish case.
+For the general theory of point processes on Polish spaces and the so-called vague convergence see e.g.\ Kallenberg~\cite{kallenberg:2017} or Resnick~\cite{resnick:1987}.
+Note that even though the latter reference considers only point processes on a locally compact state space, most of the results transfer directly to the general Polish case.
 However, as proposed in \cite{basrak:planinic:2019}, we use a slight modification of the definition of vague convergence.
-Our main motivation for studying point processes on possibly infinite-dimensional space (and also the reason for the "compound" in the title) actually comes from the problem of obtaining a compound Poisson or Poisson cluster limit for point processes based on a large class of stationary random fields, see~\Cref{sec:RegVarF} below.}